goochjs/goochjs.github.io/_posts/2017-01-21-virtualbox-networking.md

 Also put the VM's hostname into `/etc/hostname`.

 Obviously, you can do normal Ubuntu things to set up static IP addresses, etc.  .
 There may be value in doing this to *eth1*, but there's not much point doing it to *eth0*, as it's all alone on its own virtual network.

+### Inter-VM communication

+The VMs will now be able to talk to each other via the IP addresses assigned to 'eth1' (e.g. `10.13.13.102`).

 ### Creating a new guest VM